-In 2019/20 we will complete our Primary and Community Services Estates plan.
-We will implement the GMS Access Action Plan and primary Care Pipeline Funding has already been agreed for the complete refurbishment of Murton and Penclawdd Primary Care Clinics.
-During the year we will develop proposals for Ystalyfera Primary Care Clinic and consider improvement works at Cwmavon and Cymmer Health Centre.
-WE will also develop proposals for hubs in Velindre/Penllergaer and Uplands.
+In 2019/20, we will complete our Primary and Community Services Estates plan.
+We will implement the GMS Access Action Plan and Primary Care pipeline funding has already been agreed for the complete refurbishment of Murton and Penclawdd Primary Care Clinics.
+During the year, we will develop proposals for Ystalyfera Primary Care Clinic and consider improvement works at Cwmavon and Cymmer Health Centre.
+We will also develop proposals for hubs in Velindre/Penllergaer and Uplands.

-With regard to the Swansea Integrated Wellness Centre, in 2019/20 we will appoint a project manager, update the project plans and submit the Strategic Outline Case.
-For Neath Port Talbot we will explore securing Primary Care Pipeline to support Neath Wellness Centre and/or scope the feasibility of redeveloping the Port Talbot Resource Centre.
-In future years we will scope the feasibility of second Wellness Centre in Morriston, Swansea and consider submitting for capital Pipeline funding.
+With regard to the Swansea Integrated Wellness Centre, in 2019/20, we will appoint a project manager, update the project plans and submit the Strategic Outline Case.
+For Neath Port Talbot we will explore securing Primary Care pipeline funding to support Neath Wellness Centre and/or scope the feasibility of redeveloping the Port Talbot Resource Centre.
+In future years, we will scope the feasibility of second Wellness Centre in Morriston, Swansea and consider submitting for capital pipeline funding.

-Additionally, to facilitate the move toward a more community oriented provision of care there needs to be a fundamental reappraisal of the Health Board's capital and estates.
-This will include the actions in the Unscheduled Care Plan to grow community services and to right-size our
+Additionally, to facilitate the move toward a more community oriented provision of care there needs to be a fundamental reappraisal of the Health

+Board's capital and estates.
+This will include the actions in the Unscheduled Care Plan to grow community services and to right-size our Inpatient capacity.
+This will include reviewing our rehabilitation model, including service provided in community hospitals and care homes.